ThatQuiz Test Library Take this test now

 • 26.
 A case involving murder is filed in the Municipal Trial Court due to a clerk’s error.
 As the judge, what should you do?

-A) Forward to the Court of Appeals
+A) Transfer to the Regional Trial Court

-C) Proceed with trial to avoid delay
+B) Proceed with trial to avoid delay

 • 27.
 An accused challenges the jurisdiction of the RTC claiming that the offense should be under Sandiganbayan because he’s a public official.
 As prosecutor, what is your proper course of action?